-This function is used to know about configuration details of PHP installed in our machine.
-Such detailed information returned by this phpinfo() includes, platform information, PHP and server environment, HTTP header information, PHP core details like version and directives status, License information and etc.
+This function is used to know about the configuration details of PHP installed in our machine.
+Such detailed information returned by this phpinfo() includes platform information, PHP and server environment, HTTP header information, PHP core details like version and directives status, License information and etc.

-phpinfo() function has an optional argument.
-If this functions is called with no argument, then will display all information.
+The phpinfo() function has an optional argument.
+If this function is called with no argument, then will display all information.
 We can check it by executing the following code.

 <?php phpinfo(); ?>

 We can also request specific details to be displayed to the browser by passing available constants to this function.
-Following list shows such available options.
+The following list shows such available options.

 Note: php_info() and php_info(INFO_ALL) both provide same effect on browser.

-This function is used to check if required support is available with the server or not.
-For example, in PHP, we can work with image, if there is GD support.
+This function is used to check if the required support is available with the server or not.
+For example, in PHP, we can work with the image, if there is GD support.